ovh/public-cloud-examples/basics/README.md

 The `OVH_ENDPOINT` and `OVH_BASEURL` variables depends on your location.

+The `OVH_CLOUD_PROJECT_SERVICE` must be setted with the Openstack service is, known in the openrc file as `OS_TENANT_ID`.
+This variable is mainly used by the OVHcloud Terraform provider.

 Get the other variables values by following the first step of the [First Steps with the OVHcloud APIs](https://docs.ovh.com/gb/en/api/first-steps-with-ovh-api) tutorial.

 ```bash